Ricin: Treatment

 An antidote has been developed by the UK military, although as of 2006 it has not yet been tested on humans.
 As of 2005 another antidote developed by the US military has been shown to be safe and effective in lab mice injected with antibody-rich blood mixed with ricin, and has had some human testing.
 Monoclonal antibodies are under scientific investigation as a possible treatment for ricin poisoning.

 Symptomatic and supportive treatments are available for ricin poisoning.
 Existing treatments emphasize minimizing the effects of the poison.
 Possible treatments include intravenous fluids or electrolytes, airway management, assisted ventilation, or giving medications to remedy seizures and low blood pressure.
 If the ricin has been ingested recently, the stomach can be flushed by ingesting activated charcoal or by performing gastric lavage.
 Survivors often develop long-term organ damage.
-Ricin causes severe diarrhea and vomiting, and victims can die of circulatory shock or organ failure; inhaled ricin can cause fatal pulmonary edema or respiratory failure.
-Death typically occurs within 3–5 days of exposure.

 Prevention

 Vaccination is possible by injecting an inactive form of protein chain A. This vaccination is effective for several months due to the body's production of antibodies to the foreign protein.
 In 1978 Bulgarian defector Vladimir Kostov survived a ricin attack similar to the one on Georgi Markov, probably due to his body's production of antibodies.
 When a ricin-laced pellet was removed from the small of his back it was found that some of the original wax coating was still attached.
 For this reason only small amounts of ricin had leaked out of the pellet, producing some symptoms but allowing his body to develop immunity to further poisoning.